swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 - When setting a higher priority on a child task, the parent task's priority is automatically escalated.

-- When a parent task is canceled, each of its child tasks is also automatically canceled.
+- When a parent task is cancelled, each of its child tasks is also automatically cancelled.

 - Task-local values propagate to child tasks efficiently and automatically.